 Submissions should be made electronically through this website.
 Once submitted, the author can track the submission and communicate with the editors via the online journal management system.

 Submissions of Research papers should aim at 5000 - 10000 words including references, but longer papers are accepted if motivated by the content and character of the study.
-A commentary can be no more than 2000 words.
+A Research note should be no more than 4000 words, whereas a commentary can be no more than 2000 words.
 These limits include all referencing and citation.
 All Research submissions must include an abstract of no more than 250 words.
 Abstracts for Commentary submissions are optional.

 Information provided online as part of the submission process